Comparison guide

 If late payments, scope creep, and the ongoing billing relationship is where you're losing time and money — that's what Handl is built for.

 HoneyBook is genuinely the better tool if client acquisition and onboarding is where your business is losing ground.
-If you are a photographer, coach, or event planner running a repeatable client journey — inquiry, proposal, contract, payment, delivery — HoneyBook's workflow automation is purpose-built for that.
+If you're a photographer, coach, or event planner running a repeatable client journey — inquiry, proposal, contract, payment, delivery — HoneyBook's workflow automation is purpose-built for that.
+The scheduling tool, branded client experience, and CRM pipeline are all solid.
+If you need to look professional from first contact and your projects don't involve complex milestone billing or PM tool data, HoneyBook is a strong, well-supported choice.

 Frequently asked questions